Skip to content

 )

-# 2. Resolve specs from cache (raises SpecNotFoundError if not found)
+# 3. Resolve metric and slice specs from cache

 metric_specs = [self.spec_cache.get_metric(n) for n in metric_names]